Step-by-Step Guide to French Macarons

 I tested macarons on parchment paper, bare non-stick sheets, and silicone baking mats.
 Silicone baking mats were BY FAR the easiest surface to work with.
 I found the macarons spread a little more on the bare non-stick sheet surface, as well as the parchment paper.
 Using either surface also made it a little more difficult to remove the delicate cookies.
 So, a silicone baking mat is best.

 The macaron batter is piped onto baking sheets.
 It took me a lot of practice to get those perfect little circles and, trust me, each one still isn’t perfect.
-You will need a pastry bag fitted with a 1/2-inch tip– I always use my Ateco 806 (size 6) 1/2″ Plain tip.
+You will need a pastry bag fitted with a 1/2-inch tip– I always use my Ateco 806 (size 6) 1/2″ plain tip.

-Pipe small rounds– the macaron batter will slightly spread, so start with only a little bit.
+Pipe small rounds.
+The macaron batter will slightly spread, so start with only a little bit.
 You want the rounds to be around 2 inches in diameter.

-Now, let the piped rounds sit.
+Before baking, let the piped rounds sit.
 Just as you let the egg whites come to room temperature, the batter rounds need time to “age” as well.
 This is crucial to making macarons!
 Time is macaron batter’s best friend.
 During this time, the air will will help the rounds set and form a dry shell.
 Meaning, they will no longer be wet and sticky.
 I always let mine sit for at least 45 minutes.

 Then, bake the cookies!
-Finally, right?